maahn/pamRaMom/docs/source/index.rst

 :Release: |version|
 :Date: |today|

 pamRaMom is the Pamtra Radar Moment Estimator.
-It estimates the moments (reflectivity, mean Doppler velocity, Spectrum width, SKewness, Kurtosis), slopes and edges of the most significant peaks of teh radar Doppler spectrum.
+It estimates the moments (reflectivity, mean Doppler velocity, Spectrum width, SKewness, Kurtosis), slopes and edges of the most significant peaks of the radar Doppler spectrum.
 It's written in Python with a core in Fortran.

+Note that pamRaMo supports Python >3.5.

 Installation
 ============